-HEMA, or Historical European Martial Arts, is a collection of independent martial systems that trace their roots back to medieval Europe - specifically, martial systems that originate in Europe to which there is no living lineage in the modern day, but surviving written records (from instruction manuals to firsthand accounts) do exist for us to base our research on.
+HEMA, or Historical European Martial Arts, is a collection of independent martial systems that trace their roots back to medieval Europe - specifically, martial systems that originate in Europe (and often the global west) to which there is no living lineage in the modern day, but surviving written records (from instruction manuals to firsthand accounts) do exist for us to base our research on.

 Modern HEMA involves the reconstruction of these systems through research of surviving manuscripts, application of techniques and "stress testing", and some clever interpretation and experimentation.